Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Networks.md

 ## Transmission Control Protocol (TCP)
 a transport protocol that is designed for reliability, with guaranteed delivery, and data assembled in the proper order, required a digital handshake.

 TCP transport is analogous to sending packages that are tracked from source to destination.
 If a shipping order is broken up into several packages, a customer can check online to see the order of the delivery.
-#### Connection-Oriented
 TCP is a connection-oriented which establishes a set connection before data flow begins between two devices.

 With TCP, there are three basic operations of reliability:
 - Numbering and tracking data segments transmitted to a specific device from a specific application